slowernews/wisdom-tldr/chapters/introduction.md

 Your actions reveal your real values.
 Not what you say, not what you believe.
 How you do anything is how you do everything.
 You are your options.
 Ultimately you are your choices.

+A big part of who you are is who you're not.

 > *"It isn’t what we say or think that defines us, but what we do."
 -- Jane Austen*